Max Paukner ’17

 While at Purchase, he electronically mapped and replicated a 20-year-old dissolved-oxygen controller—to replace a broken one—for use in biology professor Maryann McEnroe’s lab.
 The original had been built from a scientific paper no longer available.

 He was also a teaching assistant and a tutor for Einstein’s Corner.
-Paukner remains an active member of his hometown of Brewster, NY’s Fire Department as well as a CPR and First Aid instructor.
+Paukner was an active member of his hometown of Brewster, NY’s Fire Department as well as a CPR and First Aid instructor.

 In his own words…Why Purchase?